gsuberland/altium_jlcpcb_libraries/README.md

 The current library files are:

- - `jlcpcb_resistors_basic.schlib` - All 0402, 0603, and 0805 package resistors in the JLCPCB basic parts catalogue (approximately 256 parts)
+ - `jlcpcb_resistors_basic.schlib` - All 0402, 0603, and 0805 package resistors in the JLCPCB basic parts catalogue (291 parts)
- - `jlcpcb_capacitors_basic.schlib` - All 0402, 0603, and 0805 package capacitors in the JLCPCB basic parts catalogue (approximately 109 parts)
+ - `jlcpcb_capacitors_basic.schlib` - All 0402, 0603, and 0805 package capacitors in the JLCPCB basic parts catalogue (134 parts)
+ - `jlcpcb_inductors_basic.schlib` - All 0402, 0603, and 0805 package inductors in the JLCPCB basic parts catalogue (13 parts)
- - `jlcpcb_resistors_extended.7z` - Archive containing schematic library files (organised by package size) for chip resistors in package sizes 01005, 0201, 0402, 0603, 0805, 1008, 1206, 1210, 1806, 1812, 2010, 2512, and 2910 from the in-stock JLCPCB extended parts catalogue (approximately 44387 parts total)
+ - `jlcpcb_resistors_extended.7z` - Archive containing schematic library files (organised by package size) for chip resistors in package sizes 01005, 0201, 0402, 0603, 0805, 1008, 1206, 1210, 1806, 1812, 2010, 2512, and 2910 from the in-stock JLCPCB extended parts catalogue (45185 parts total)
- - `jlcpcb_capacitors_extended.7z` - Archive containing schematic library files (organised by package size) for MLCC capacitors in package sizes 01005, 0201, 0402, 0603, 0805, 1008, 1206, 1210, 1806, 1812, 2010, 2512, and 2910 from the in-stock JLCPCB extended parts catalogue (approximately 10723 parts total)
+ - `jlcpcb_capacitors_extended.7z` - Archive containing schematic library files (organised by package size) for MLCC capacitors in package sizes 01005, 0201, 0402, 0603, 0805, 1008, 1206, 1210, 1806, 1812, 2010, 2512, and 2910 from the in-stock JLCPCB extended parts catalogue (11079 parts total)
+ - `jlcpcb_inductors_extended.7z` - Archive containing schematic library files (organised by package size) for chip inductors in package sizes 01005, 0201, 0402, 0603, 0805, 1008, 1206, 1210, 1806, 1812, 2010, 2512, and 2910 from the in-stock JLCPCB extended parts catalogue (4054 parts total)

 Extended parts libraries are split up into separate SchLib files per package size because a combined SchLib file is too large and takes more than an hour to open.

 ## Warning

 These schematic library files are **automatically generated**.
 The accuracy of the data is limited to the accuracy of the JLCPCB and LCSC parametric data.
 Always double check parametric data with the datasheet before assuming that a part is suitable for your needs.

+I provide no warranty as to the validity, accuracy, or correctness of the parts within these libraries.
+Use them at your own risk.

 ## Parametric Information